Nanmadaw Me Nu: Increasing power and downfall

-While the abbot was reading, he turned to Me Nu and says,

-Satisfied with the sermon, Me Nu happily went to the place of execution.

-Donations
+Religious endowments

-Me Nu established the Me Nu Oak-kyaung (Brick Monastery) in 1822 for the royal abbot Nyaunggan Sayadaw U Po.
-It was then offered to the second Nyaunggan Sayadaw U Bok.
+Me Nu established the Me Nu Oak-kyaung (Brick Monastery) in 1828 for the royal abbot Nyaunggan Sayadaw U Po.
+It was later offered to the second Nyaunggan Sayadaw U Bok.
 The monastery was damaged by the earthquake of 1838 but repaired in 1873 by Hsinbyumashin.
-The monastery is a fine specimen of the Konbaung period of architecture.
-It consists of a series of wooden monasteries with multiple roofs and a prayer hall with a seven-tiered superstructure.
+The monastery consists of a series of wooden monasteries with multiple roofs and a prayer hall with a seven-tiered superstructure.